 More Social Shares

-The study revealed that in the battle of short-form vs long-form content, the latter gets more social shares.
+The study revealed that in the battle of long-form or short-form content, the latter gets more social shares.
 In fact, blog posts with a length between 3,000 and 10,000-words got the maximum number of social shares.

 Image via OkDork

 This figure is not surprising considering that when you read something of value you’ll be tempted to share it.
 Thus, long-form content has the potential to become viral.

 This, in turn, can increase website traffic and elevate your brand awareness to greater heights.

 Long-form content allows you to incorporate plenty of subheadings, infographics, bulleted lists, and images.

 This aids scannability and allows a reader to quickly glance through your blog posts to find what they are looking for.